 Absentee in Person

-In-person absentee voting for the November 3 General Election is available October 5 – November 2.
-You can vote in your county auditor’s office or at an appropriate satellite location if available.
-The auditor’s office also will be open for absentee voting the last two Saturdays prior to the election, October 24th and 31st.”
+In-person absentee voting for the November 2 City/School Election is available Wednesday, October 13 – Monday, November 1.
+You can vote in your county auditor’s office or at an appropriate satellite location, if available.

 Absentee by Mail